Nunca Mais Vendo Cavalos

 I took him to my ranch, treated him, healed his wounds

-Fed him and stayed by his side
+Gave him food and stayed by his side

-Until he got better!
+Until he got better

 I’ll never sell you again

-If you no longer serve me for work
+If you’re no longer good for work

 Here will be your life